erszcz/msc-thesis/dfly-multiboot.md

 The earliest version of the Multiboot Specification also predates the earliest version of UEFI (then known as Intel Boot Initiative) by 3 years.

-[Das U-Boot][ext:uboot][^ft:uboot] is another, apart from GRUB, open source bootloader, though targeted mainly at embedded devices.
+[Das U-Boot][ext:uboot][^ft:uboot] is another, along with GRUB, open source bootloader, though targeted mainly at embedded devices.
+The range of architectures it supports is much wider than in the case of GRUB.
-Thanks to specific architecture, Das\ U-Boot is capable of supporting a\ multitude of hardware devices from the same mainline code base - this feature was developed in order to avoid proliferation of forks of the code just for the sake of supporting more and more device.
+Thanks to specific architecture, Das\ U-Boot is capable of supporting a\ multitude of hardware devices from the same mainline code base - this feature was developed in order to avoid proliferation of forks of the code just for the sake of supporting more and more devices.
 Das\ U-Boot, like GRUB, is able to run as a Coreboot payload.
 @yaghmour2003building states that _though there are quite a\ few other bootloaders,_ Das U-Boot, _the universal bootloader, is arguably the richest,